jayeclark/jayeclark/README.md

 ## Contributing
 I'm very interested in contributing to projects on a volunteer basis.

-At the moment I'm in the middle of an [Open Source Challenge](https://github.com/jayeclark/jayeclark/blob/main/opensourcechallenge.md) to submit **100 non-trivial pull requests in 100 days** - so I may not have the free time to contribute more than once to a repository until I complete that challenge.
-But please feel free to reach out if you like my work and would like additional contributions from me in the future!
+I just completed an [Open Source Challenge](https://github.com/jayeclark/jayeclark/blob/main/opensourcechallenge.md) to submit **100 non-trivial pull requests in 100 days** - so I'm taking a bit of a break for the the next few weeks.
+But please feel free to reach out if I've submitted to your repo, you like my work, and would like additional contributions from me in the future!
+I'm looking for a handful of projects to become a regular contributor to, preferably JavaScript-heavy or backend-heavy work.

 ## Versions